menor/dbc_hacker_news/README.md

 3. `PostVote`
 4. `CommentVote`

 Don't try to do something fancy and have `PostVote` and `CommentVote` inherit from a shared base class.
 Just have two separate tables and classes for now.

 ### Views

 Implement all the views and use AJAX to implement the voting.

-##Releases
-###Release 0

-##Optimize Your Learning
+## Optimize Your Learning

-##Resources
+## Resources